Job Hazard Analysis Specialist (JHA)

 Performing a Job Hazard Analysis (i.e. Safety Analysis) may be the single most important method for preventing workplace injuries as it provides a proactive approach to identifying hazards before they lead to an injury.
 The course will provide the student with the tools to perform a JHA including tips for developing "task or job steps," hazards and means for abatement.
 Course will include several examples.
 In addition, course will teach means for ranking these hazards quantitatively (risk) based on frequency, severity, and probability of occurrence.
 The required amount of time to complete the course is dependent upon your knowledge of workplace safety, but we find that the average completion time is approximately 13 hours.
 You have up to six months to complete the course.

-Upon successful completion of this course, the student will attain the designation of Job Hazard Analysis (JHA) Specialist.
-With this certificate, the student will have acquired the knowledge, skills and abilities to:
+Upon successful completion of this course, the student will have the knowledge, skills, and abilities to:

 - Recognize hazardous conditions in the workplace.